Here's how videos and photos are reviewed for NEActor.

 - Is it too long?
 Regardless of how much time a casting agent, et al has, please think about who is viewing your video...will they sit through it and eventually hire or call you in for an audition, because of this video?
 If it's too long see our recommended video editors page for help in creating a demo or short clips.

-- Demo Reels: industry professionals seek demo videos that are less than 2 minutes.
+- Demo Reels: industry professionals seek demo videos that are fewer than 2 minutes.
 Showing a different scene every 6-10 seconds (with the actor of course).

 - Are the photos repetitive or redundant (same location, clothes, same look, etc.)?

 - Are they “social” photos vs. something showing your acting talent?

 - Does it even have you in the photo?

 - Are you prominently seen?

 - Would a casting agent, photographer, print agency, hire or audition you because of this photo?

 - A you too far away or unable to be seen separate from others?

 - Is the photo amateur or professional?